davidkuchar/davidkuchar.github.com/_posts/2012-12-10-pasta-for-forty-the-recipe.md

 4. Add carrots and celery, coat with sea salt.
 Cook until translucent, maybe 10 or so minutes.
 Keep stirring!

-5. Add tomato paste and add some water as necessary to keep the mixture from dying out and burning.
+5. Add tomato paste and add some water as necessary to keep the mixture from drying out and burning.
 Let tomato paste [caramelize][2].

 6. Move entire mixture to a large pot.